EAZY5D/python-nr/nr.cli/README.md

 # nr.cli

-Provides the `nr` command-line tool which provides access to the entry-points registered to the `nr.cli:commands` group.
+Provides the `nr` command-line tool which provides access to the entry-points registered to the `nr.cli.commands` group.

 ### Changes